 - The selection process will be competitive as governed by the WRMA Program Committee.

 - The person submitting the abstract will automatically be the First Author.
 Only one First Author submission per student.

 - The First Author must be an enrolled student at a university with a current WRMA membership at the time of abstract submission (students from the 2018 graduating class are welcome to participate).

 - Students whose abstracts are selected are asked to display a research poster (4’x6’) during the conference poster session.

 All accepted abstracts: All students with accepted abstracts will receive complimentary registration to the 20h Annual WRMA Meeting in Miami, Florida.
 Participation will be in the form of a poster session during the Annual Meeting Welcome Reception (June 6th).
 The poster session will provide a forum for students to interact and network with leaders in the weather risk management field, potentially creating new career opportunities.

 Selected scholarship recipients: The WRMA Program Committee will provide four student scholarships.
 Scholarship recipients will receive a travel stipend (airfare within the continental US and hotel accommodations during the dates of the meeting) and the opportunity to present their research during a special conference session on June 7th.

-DEADLINE Please submit your abstract by March 5, 2018 and ensure your associated university has renewed or applied for WRMA membership before submitting.
-Applicants will receive an acceptance decision email by no later than March 19, 2018.
+DEADLINE EXTENDED Please submit your abstract by March 23, 2018 and ensure your associated university has renewed or applied for WRMA membership before submitting.
+Applicants will receive an acceptance decision email by no later than April 2, 2018.